Aaron Katzeman

-Analyzing contemporary art and film produced alongside resistance to military occupation, social movements for agrarian reform, and anti-colonial national liberation struggles, Aaron’s research rearticulates the legacy of 1960s and 1970s Land Art through a critique of U.S. imperialism.
+Aaron’s research examines contemporary art and visual culture concerning the interdependent legacies of U.S. settler colonialism and imperialism, specializing in the intersection of nationalism, class, and environmental politics.
 His dissertation, “Aloha ‘Āina as Medium: Land, Art, and Sovereignty in Post-Statehood Hawai‘i,” traced a counter-institutional lineage of visual culture advancing Hawaiian self-determination from the 1960s into the speculative future.
-Aaron’s work has been published in Third Text, caa.reviews, Pacific Arts, and Antipode: A Radical Journal of Geography.
+Aaron’s work has been published in Contemporary Art Review Los AngelesRadical History ReviewThird Text, caa.reviewsPacific Arts, and Antipode: A Radical Journal of Geography.
 He has taught courses in art history, film and media studies, and writing at Pitzer College; California State University, San Bernardino; and the University of California, Irvine.

-In addition to his academic work, Aaron is Assistant Curator of the multi-venue exhibition Transformative Currents: Art and Action in the Pacific Ocean, part of PST ART: Art & Science Collide.
+In addition to his academic work, Aaron was Assistant Curator of the multi-venue exhibition Transformative Currents: Art and Action in the Pacific Ocean, part of PST ART: Art & Science Collide.
 He has worked in various curatorial capacities with the Orange County Museum of Art, UCI Langson Institute and Museum of California Art, Honolulu Museum of Art, and John Young Museum of Art.

 Previously, Aaron was an advisory board member of the UCI Environmental Humanities Research Center and a co-organizer of the Climate Futures Collective.
 He recently worked as a Graduate Student Researcher with the Wildland-Urban Interface Climate Action Network and was a 2021 Humanities Out There Public Fellow with Orange County Environmental Justice, through which he continues to assist Friends of Puvungna.